Ypertex/blog/content/articles/improving-changes-with-non-negotiables.md

 authors: ["Michael Schmidle"]
 slug: "improving-changes-with-non-negotiables"
 tags: ["Career", "Innovation", "Leadership"]
 summary: "Your chances of winning any game improve drastically if you know the rules.
-Office work is game-like but with unclear rules.
+What if the rules are unclear?
 Non-Negotiables are here to help."
 cover: "https://res.cloudinary.com/ypertex/image/upload/ar_5:3,c_fill,g_auto,q_auto/v1579075156/dc95dace-00d2-494e-bd8b-90f2cfbe54a8.jpg"
 ---